 Salt and pepper

-2. Prepping the pumpkin can be a bit tricky, so make sure you’ve got a safe workspace.
-Split the pumpkin in half, then half again.
+1. Pre-heat oven to 180°C. Split the pumpkin in half, then half again.
 You should have 4 large quarters.
 Scoop out seeds and place pumpkin to the side.
-For this recipe it’s recommended to use 2 quarters for 6 people.

-3. Grab a large bowl and mix the pumpkin marinade together, adding a splash of olive oil and honey to taste.
+2. Mix pumpkin marinade in a large bowl, add a splash of olive oil and honey to taste.
 It should be sweet and spicy.

-4. Line a large baking tray with paper.
-If the marinade bowl is big enough, place each pumpkin piece inside and coat with the marinade, placing each one on the baking tray once coated.
-Pour any leftover marinade over the pumpkin once they’re on the tray.
+3. Line a large baking tray with paper.
+If marinade bowl is big enough, place each pumpkin piece inside.
+Coat with marinade, placing each one on baking tray once coated.
+Pour leftover marinade over pumpkin once on the tray.

-5. Bake at 180°C for roughly 50 minutes until the pumpkins are soft in the middle.
+4. Bake at 180°C for 50 minutes, until the pumpkin is soft in the middle.

-6. While pumpkin is cooking, make the almond cream.
-Place the almond meal and almond milk in a small pan.
-Place over a low heat, and gently stir it until it comes together.
+5. Meanwhile, make almond cream.
+Place almond meal and milk in a small pan.
+Place over low heat, gently stirring until it comes together.

-7. You’ll need a blender for this bit.
-Place almond mix into a blender with 1-2 tablespoons of fermented chilli liquid (or hot sauce), a good glug of olive oil and a squeeze of lemon.
-Blend until smooth, season with salt.
+6. Place almond mix into a blender with 1-2 tablespoons of fermented chilli liquid or hot sauce, a glug of olive oil and a squeeze of lemon.
+Blend until smooth and season with salt.
 Put in a container and into the fridge to cool.

-8. For the salad, pick and wash a handful of each herb, give them a good dry or a spin in a salad spinner.
-Julienne 1 green apple.
-For the fennel, take the core out and slice as thin as possible – roughly 1 handful of shaved fennel.
+7. For the salad, pick and wash a handful of each herb, giving them a good dry or spin.
+Julienne green apple.
+For fennel bulb, take core out and slice as thinly as possible – roughly 1 handful of shaved fennel.
 Place salad ingredients in a bowl.

-10. Once the pumpkin is cooked, take it out of the oven and let it cool slightly.
-Then grab a large plate and place a good dollop of the almond cream on the plate followed by the pumpkin on top.
-Add your dressing to the salad, giving it a good mix and taste.
-Place the salad on top of the pumpkin, finish with a good dukkah and a drizzle of olive oil.
+9. Once pumpkin is cooked, take out of the oven.
+Let it cool slightly.
+Grab a large plate, place a dollop of almond cream on the plate, followed by pumpkin.
+Add dressing to salad.
+Place salad on top of pumpkin.
+Finish with a good dukkah and a drizzle of olive oil.